andvenizelos/MyWebPage/content/project/internal-project8/index.md

   url: https://twitter.com/andvenizelos/

 summary:  Remarkable progress is happening at Rigshospitalet's Dept of Pathology!
-We're now performing rapid, in-depth CNS tumor classification post surgery, transforming patient care.
+We're now performing rapid, in-depth CNS tumor classification post-surgery, transforming patient care.
 A huge thank you to all who took part in our GridION Oxford Nanopore Technologies training.
 Let's keep advancing and shaping the future of healthcare!

 tags:

 title: Revolutionizing Patient Care: Rigshospitalet Achieves Breakthrough in CNS Tumor Classification